Federal Reserve Act

+Following the 1912 elections, in which Democrats gained control of Congress and the presidency, President Wilson, Congressman Carter Glass, and Senator Robert Latham Owen introduced legislation to create a central bank.
+The proposal was shaped by debate between those who favored private control of a central bank, such as proponents of the earlier Aldrich Plan, and those who favored government control, including progressives like William Jennings Bryan.
+Wilson prioritized the bill as part of his New Freedom domestic agenda, and it passed Congress largely as introduced.

-The Federal Reserve Act created the Federal Reserve System, consisting of twelve regional Federal Reserve Banks jointly responsible for managing the country's money supply, making loans and providing oversight to banks, and serving as a lender of last resort.
-To lead the Federal Reserve System, the act established the Federal Reserve Board of Governors, members of which are appointed by the president.
+The Federal Reserve Act created the Federal Reserve System, consisting of twelve regional Federal Reserve Banks jointly responsible for managing the money supply, making loans and providing oversight to banks, and serving as a lender of last resort.
+It also established the Federal Reserve Board of Governors, members of which are appointed by the president.
 The 1933 Banking Act amended the Federal Reserve Act to create the Federal Open Market Committee, which oversees the Federal Reserve's open market operations.
-A later amendment requires the Federal Reserve "to promote effectively the goals of maximum employment, stable prices, and moderate long-term interest rates."
+A later amendment required the Federal Reserve to aim for maximum employment, stable prices, and moderate long-term interest rates.